AWC Post-Doctoral Fellows

 Apply Today

-The America in the World Consortium at Duke University, Johns Hopkins SAIS, the University of Texas at Austin, and the University of Florida seeks applications from current Ph.D. students for its Postdoctoral Fellowship Program.
-The America in the World Consortium (AWC) is a dynamic partnership of universities seeking to create a more vibrant debate among policy-interested scholars about America’s role in the world.
+The America in the World Consortium at Duke University, Johns Hopkins SAIS, the University of Texas at Austin, and the University of Florida seeks applications from current Ph.D. students for its Predoctoral and Postdoctoral Fellowship Program.
+Applications NOW OPEN!
+Find more information, and apply to our Predoctoral Fellowship program HERE.
+Find more information, and apply to our Postdoctoral Fellowship program HERE.
+Application Deadline: Monday December 1, 2025 The America in the World Consortium (AWC) is a dynamic partnership of universities seeking to create a more vibrant debate among policy-interested scholars about America’s role in the world.
 We are committed to preparing the next generation to confront geopolitical challenges and advance American national interests abroad.
 AWC prioritizes an intellectually diverse research community and supports fellows across a variety of disciplines.
-AWC seeks Postdoctoral Fellows for in-residence positions beginning in August 2024.
-Applicants will be considered for up to six (6) fellowship positions for up to two (2) years in residence at one of the four partner institutions: Applicants from all disciplines whose research bears directly on American grand strategy, broadly defined, are welcome to apply.
-However, preference will be given to applicants with a doctorate in history, political science, public policy, classics, and political philosophy whose research has a strong connection to policy.
-Successful applicants will be able to spend the substantial portion of their time working on their own research and writing projects,…
+AWC offers predoctoral and postdoctoral fellowships for students to live and work at one of the four partner institutions.
+Applicants from all disciplines whose research bears directly on American grand strategy, broadly defined, are welcome to apply.
+However, preference will be given to applicants in the fields of history, political science, public policy, classics, and political philosophy whose research has a strong connection to policy.
+Fellows will spend the substantial portion…

 APPLY TODAY